 Create and Test Self-Signed Certificates¶

-each of which consists of an encryption key and a self-signed
+contains an encryption key and a self-signed TLS certificate.